MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 windowsservercore   10.0.10254.0        9eca9231f4d4        30 hours ago        9.613 GB
 ```

-To create a new Windows Server Container named **dockerdemo** from the **windowservercore** inage and then start a command in the new container run the following.
 To create a new Windows Server Container run the following.

 ```
 docker run -it --name dockerdemo windowsservercore cmd
 ```
-This command has instructed the Docker engine to create a new container named **dockerdemo** from the **windowsservercore** image and then to open up a console session in the container.
-Once it completes you will be working inside of the container.
+This command has instructed the Docker engine to create a new container named **dockerdemo** from the **windowsservercore** image, and then to open up a console session with the container.
+Once this command completes you will be working inside of the container.

 ![](media/docker4.png)